spring-attic/spring-cloud-stream-modules/websocket-sink/README.md

 java -jar target/websocket-sink-*-exec.jar --spring.cloud.stream.bindings.input=ticktock
 ```

-The default ist to bind the Netty based WebsocketServer to port `9292` and path `/websocket`.
+The default is to bind the Netty based WebsocketServer to port `9292` and path `/websocket`.
 Those
-defaults can be overriden via commandline arguments.
+defaults can be overridden via commandline arguments.

 ### Options
-The following commmandline arguments are supported:
+The following commmand line arguments are supported:

 #### Server Port
 Controls the port onto which the Netty server binds.
 Default is `9292`.